-To achieve efficient assembly of PCR fragments into a vector, we suggest using a 15-25 nt overlap with a Tm equal to or greater than 48°C (assuming A-T pair = 2°C and G-C pair = 4°C).
+To achieve efficient assembly of PCR fragments into a vector, we suggest using a 15-30 nt overlap with a Tm equal to or greater than 48°C (assuming A-T pair = 2°C and G-C pair = 4°C).
 To prevent errors in primer design it is highly recommended to first perform DNA fragment assembly in silico and create a final sequence file displaying both DNA strands (Fig. 2A, Step I).
 This virtual sequence may then be used as a template to design overlapping primers.
 Figure 2A shows the workflow for overlapping primer design by using an in silico-created DNA sequence file.
 First, mark the junctions between the adjacent fragments 1, 2 and 3 (Fig. 2A, Step II).
-Next, at or near each junction choose 15-25 nucleotide sequences to serve as the overlap region between the two adjacent fragments (Fig. 2A, Step III).
+Next, at or near each junction choose 15-30 nucleotide sequences to serve as the overlap region between the two adjacent fragments (Fig. 2A, Step III).
 For the best fit, in terms of length and Tm, the overlap sequence can be composed of nucleotides which belong to only one fragment (overlap shown in blue) or it can be split between the two adjacent fragments in any combination (overlap shown in orange).
 Mark the first 5' and the last 3' nucleotide of the overlap sequence on both DNA strands (boxed sequence).
 Finally, starting from the first 5' nucleotide, copy the entire overlap sequence in the 5' to 3' direction and, if necessary, continue to add nucleotides to the 3' end until the gene-specific priming sequence length is reached (Fig. 2A, Step IV).
 The reverse overlapping primer is designed following the same steps as described above but copying the sequence from the complementary DNA strand in the 5' to 3' direction.
 Keep in mind that the two primers sharing the same overlap sequence are always used in separate PCR reactions, each in combination with the primer which primes the complementary sequence on the opposite end of the respective DNA fragment (Fig. 2A, Step V).

-Figure 2A: Primer design using in silico created final DNA sequence file.
-I. Create a final sequence file displaying both DNA strands: Fragment 1 Fragment 2 Fragment 3 ATGACCATGATTACGGATTC...TGAGCGGCATTTTCCGTGAC GTCTCGTTGCTGCATAAACC...GCGAGGTGCGGATTGAAAAT GGTCTGCTGCTGCTGAACGG...AGTTGGTCTGCTGCTGAAAAA TACTGGTACTAATGCCTAAG...ACTCGCCGTAAAAGGCACTG CAGAGCAACGACGTATTTGG...CGCTCCACGCCTAACTTTTA CCAGACGACGACGACTTGCC...TCAACCAGACCAGAGTTTTT II.
-Mark adjacent fragment junctions: ATGACCATGATTACGGATTC...TGAGCGGCATTTTCCGTGAC GTCTCGTTGCTGCATAAACC...GCGAGGTGCGGATTGAAAAT GGTCTGCTGCTGCTGACGG...AGTTGGTCTGGTGTCAAAAA TACTGGTACTAATGCCTAAG...ACTCGCCGTAAAAGGCACTG CAGAGCAACGACGTATTTGG...CGCTCCACGCCTAACTTTTA CCAGACGACGACGACTTGCC...TCAACCAGACCAGAGTTTTT III.
-Choose 15-25 nt overlap region between two adjacent fragments: ATGACCATGATTACGGATTC...TGAGCGGCATTTTCOGTGAC GTCTCGTTGCTGCAAAAACC...GCGAGGTGCGGATTGAAAAT GGTCTGCTGCTGCTGCTGAACGG...AGTTGGTCTAAAAAA TACTGGTACTAAGC...ACTCGCCGTAAAAGCCACGGCACGACGATTTTGG...CGCTCCACGCCTAACTTTTA CCAGACGACGACGACGACGTTGCC...TCAACCAGACCACAGGTTTTTT IV.
-Design overlapping primers starting from the first 5' nucleotide of the overlap region: Primer FP1 Primer FP2 Primer FP3 GTCTCGTTGCTGCATAAACC...GCGAGGTGCGGATTGAAAAT GCTGCTGCTGAACGG...AGTTGGTCTGGTGTCAAAAA ATGACCATGATTACGGATTC...TGAGCGGCATTTTCCGTGAC CCAGACGACGACTTGCC...TCAACCAGACCAGAGTTTTT Primer RP1 Primer RP2 Primer RP3 V. Amplify Fragment 1 with primers FP1 + RP1, Fragment 2 with primers FP2 + RP2 and Fragment 3 with primers FP3 + RP3: Overlap GGTCTGCTGCTGAACGG...AGTTGGTCTGGTGTCAAAAA ATGACCATGATTACGGATTC...TGAGCGGCATTTTCCGTTGACGTCTCGTTGC CCAGACGACGACGACTTGCC...TCAACCAGACCAGAGTTTT TACTGGTACTAATGCCTAAG...ACTCGCCGTAAAAGGCACTGCAGAGCAACG Fragment 2 TGACGTCTCGTTGCTGCATAAACC...GCGAGGTGCGGATTGAAAATGGTCTGCTGCTGCTG CACTGCAGAGCAACGACGTATTTGG...CGCTCCACGCCTAACTTTTACCAGACGACGACGAC I. Create a final sequence file displaying both DNA strands: Vector Left Arm Vector Right Arm
+Figure 2A: Primer design using an in silico created final DNA sequence file.

+I. Create a final sequence file displaying both DNA strands: Fragment 1 Fragment 2 Fragment 3 ATGACCATGATTACGGATTC...TGAGCGGCATTTTCCGTGAC GTCTCGTTGCTGCATAAACC...GCGAGGTGCGGATTGAAAAT GGTCTGCTGCTGCTGCTGAACGG...AGTTGGTCTGGTGTCAAAAA TACTGGTACTAATGCCTAAG...ACTCGCCGTAAAAGGCACTG CAGAGCAACGACGTATTTGG...CGCTCCACGCCTAACTTTTA CCAGACGACGACGACTTGCC...TCAACCAGACCAGACTTTTT II.
+Mark adjacent fragment junctions: III.
+Choose 15-30 nt overlap region between two adjacent fragments: IV.
+Design overlapping primers starting from the first 5' nucleotide of the overlap region: Primer FP1 Primer FP2 Primer FP3 ATGACCATGATTACGGATTC...TGAGCGGCATTTTCCGTGAC GTCTGTTGCTGCATAAACC...GCGAGGTGCGGATTGAAAAT TACTGGTACTAATGCCTAAG...ACTCGCCGTAAAAGGCACTG CAGAGCAACGACGTATTTGG...CGCTCCACGCCTAACTTTTA GGTCTGCTGCTGAACGG...AGTTGGTCTGGTGTCAAAAA CAGACGACGACGTTGCC...TCAACCAGACCAGAGTTTTT Primer RP1 Primer RP2 Primer RP3 V. Amplify Fragment 1 with primers FP1 + RP1, Fragment 2 with primers FP2 + RP2 and Fragment 3 with primers FP3 + RP3: Overlap Fragment 3 GGTCTGCTGCTGAACGG...AGTTGGTCTGGTGTCAAAAA CCAGACGACGACGTTGCC...TCAACCAGACCAGAGTTTTT ATGACCATGATTACGGATTC...TGAGCGGCATTTTCOGTGACGTCTCGTTGC TACTGGTACTAATGCCTAAG...ACTCGCCGTAAAAGGCACTGCAGAGCAACG Fragment 2 TGACGTCTCGTTGCTGCATAAACC...GCGAGGTGCGGATTGAAAATGGTCTGCTGCTGCTG CACTGCAGAGCAACGACGTATTTGG...CGCTCCACGCCTAACTTTTACCAGACGACGACGAC